 🌡️Grill Temperature

-If you are a beginner please check A Beginners Guide to Grill Temperature on a Gas Grill where I give a more complete discussion of grill temperature which is basic for any success grilling.
+If you are a beginner, please check A Beginners Guide to Grill Temperature on a Gas Grill, where I give a more complete discussion of grill temperature, which is basic for any successful grilling.

 Also, be sure you have enough gas.
 I have natural gas, so I'm good.
 If you are not so lucky, have a second tank.

 I used grill surface thermometers for years.
 They only cost about $10 and will last most of the grilling season until you can't read it anymore.
-Amazon, Home Depot, or Lowes will have them.
-I have one I have bought over the years linked below.
-I now use a fancy Thermoworks remote monitor, also linked below.
+Get one from Amazon, Home Depot, or Lowes.
+I now use a fancy Thermoworks remote monitor.

 For me, I have four main burners that run front to back.
 If I only turn one burner on high, the grill surface temperature in the indirect (not over the burner that is turned on) is right at 225.